Oasis: Supersonic

-Oasis: Supersonic is a 2016 British music documentary directed by Mat Whitecross.
-Asif Kapadia and James Gay-Rees, already awarded with an Oscar for the film Amy, worked on this film respectively as executive producer and film producer.
-The Production Companies associated with the film are Mint Pictures, Nemperor and On The Corner Films and is distributed in the UK by Entertainment One and Lorton Distribution.
+Oasis: Supersonic is a 2016 British music documentary film directed by Mat Whitecross about the English rock band Oasis.
+Asif Kapadia and James Gay-Rees, already awarded an Academy Award for the film Amy, worked on this film respectively as executive producer and film producer.
+The film was released on 26 October 2016, and was distributed in the UK by Entertainment One and Lorton Distribution, and in the US by A24.

 Synopsis

-The film details the history of the Britpop band Oasis during their formative years and the height of their success in the 1990s, featuring off-screen interviews with members of the band and people associated with them, set to archive video of concerts, contemporaneous interviews and backstage footage.
+The film details the history of the rock band Oasis during their formative years in Manchester and the height of their success in the 1990s during the era of the Britpop movement, featuring off-screen interviews with members of the band, including Noel and Liam Gallagher, as well as people associated with them, set to archive video of concerts, contemporaneous interviews and backstage footage.

 Reception

 Box office

 Oasis: Supersonic opened in theatres for 16 days.
 It has grossed $242,867 in the United States and Canada and $1.2 million in other countries for a worldwide total of $1.5 million, and sales of its DVD/Blu-ray releases have cashed $182,049.